zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 Weekly, weekly, weekly, weekly, weekly,
 The Vedas say that this path is mindfulness.
 With this in mind, Specially composed, came, and occurred.
 He says he is conscious.
-“Some images with mindfulness are disciplined in order to ward off rags” is mindfulness The person himself is the possession of certain image passions, sound passions, smell passions and taste passions To discipline, to dispel, to soothe, to touch, to touch In order to be superficial Discipline.
+"Some images with mindfulness are disciplined in order to ward off rags" is mindfulness The person himself is the possession of certain image passions, sound passions, smell passions and taste passions To discipline, to dispel, to soothe, to touch, to touch In order to be superficial Discipline.
 Superstition also disciplines.
 Wisdom is the prime thing.
 These disciplines